1993 -New Orleans, Louisiana

 Six-year-old Charleigh Cartier stares up to the top of the dingy white fridge where Mommy keeps the cereal box.
-How will she reach it?
 Mommy hasn’t left the bed in days.
 She just cries and tells Charleigh to go away.
-She has been like this ever since the fight with Julien when he packed a bag and went away.
+She's been like this since the fight with Julien when he packed a bag and went away.

 It is Saturday, and Charleigh wants to watch cartoons, but the TV doesn’t work.
-Nothing works—she knows because she has flipped the light switch several times and nothing happens.
+Nothing works—she knows because she's flipped the light switch several times and nothing happens.
 The fridge isn’t on either because everything is warm and tastes funny.

 It is dark, hot, and smells in the tiny apartment.
 The air is thick, and it’s hard to breathe.
 Her bright pink T-shirt with Ariel from The Little Mermaid, clean days ago, is now stained and sticks to her.
 Her hair has long escaped the ponytail Mommy fastened for her and springs out in all directions from the sweat and humidity.
 She swipes the matted curls from her face and pushes a chair across the kitchen.
 The legs squeak, unwilling to slide easily on the sticky floor.
 She doesn’t worry about waking Mommy; she wishes something would.

 Finally, she is close enough to the fridge, and Charleigh climbs up.
 But she still can’t reach the box—not even when she stands on tippy toes.
 Then, she remembers the noodles kept under the kitchen sink.
 Sharp needles of fear poke her.
 Is she that hungry?